Services for Investment Funds

 Management Company Services

-A fund manager may want to establish its own management company because:
+A fund manager may want to establish its own management company or use a management company platform because:

 - you are setting up a fund where having a management company is a requirement and it will be a signatory to the trust deed constituting the fund.

 - it can act as the central coordinator of service providers for the fund – i.e. the fund will delegate all management activities to the management company which will then appoint a fund administrator and different service providers.

 Requirements for establishing a management company in Ireland are laid out by the Central Bank in the collective CP86 rules and guidelines.

 - a minimum capital requirement of €125,000 or 3 months expenditure, whichever is the greater